ricardojpinheiro/nanomsx/index.md

 There are two more features that I want to create for Milli: Some text-block commands (copy, move and remove text-blocks), and line numbering.
 As I may have said, there are a lot of improvements that we can do, in order to use less VRAM memory, speed up the code...
 But sorry pals, I won't do even more.

 ### Download.
 Finally, the download link.
 [Here it goes](https://github.com/ricardojpinheiro/nanomsx/blob/main/milli.com).
 If you want to get the source code, [you can find a ZIP file here](https://github.com/ricardojpinheiro/nanomsx/blob/main/milli.zip).
-I used Qed-Editor as the base editor, but I cannot forget some Kari Lammassaari (1997) libraries, like text window, blink and fastwrite routines (there is more, I guess), and PopolonY2K framework, from which I got some SCREEN 0 and MSX-DOS 2 routines.
+I used Qed-Editor as the base editor, but I cannot forget some [Kari Lammassaari (in memorian) libraries](https://manuel.msxnet.org/msx/softw/), like text window, blink and fastwrite routines (there is more, I guess), and [PopolonY2K framework](http://www.popolony2k.com.br/), from which I got some SCREEN 0 and MSX-DOS 2 routines.
 My greetings to them.

 ### Screenshots.
 We all love screenshots!
 Who doesn´t?
 Here it goes some of them: